eoinhurrell/obsidian-inboxer/README.md

 # Inboxer, an Obsidian Plugin

 A simple Obsidian plugin that helps you organize notes with dedicated inbox and timeline sections.
+I made this to use with daily notes or project notes, to keep a running inbox and a running timeline of events.

 ## Features

 - **Add to Inbox**: Add new headings under an "INBOX" section
 - **Add to Timeline**: Add timestamped entries under a "TIMELINE" section

 ## Settings